-Hawks have their dance session on a Thursday morning and their PE session on a Friday afternoon.
+Hawks have their dance session on a Thursday morning and their PE session on a Friday morning.
 Please ensure that a PE kit is brought into school on a Monday and taken home on a Friday.
 All items of PE kit (and school uniform) should be labelled with the child's name and class.
 We will ensure that they are sent home at the end of every half term.

 All home learning is to be completed in your Home Learning books and will be given on a Friday to be completed for the following Wednesday.
 All pupils in Year 6 are expected to complete their Home Learning to a high standard and be handed in on the due date.
 Those pupils who have not completed the task will be expected to stay in during the first twenty minutes of Thursday lunchtime.

 Monday 6th January 2020 - First day of Spring term

 Monday 27th January 2020 - Parents Evening

 Friday 14th February 2020 - Last day of Spring 1